nbreznau/CRI/README.md

 ## Abstract

-This is the repository for preparation and analysis of data obtained from the *Crowdsourced Replication Initiative* ([Breznau, Rinke and Wuttke et al 2018](https://osf.io/preprints/socarxiv/6j9qb/)) used to investigate variability in research results across researchers and their model specifications.
-Results from 162 researchers in 73 teams testing the same hypothesis with the same data reveals a universe of unique possibilities in the process of data analysis.
-Contrary to our expectations, variance in results and subjective conclusions are little explained by model specifications and even less by characteristics of the researchers in each team.
-Although there were common specifications across many teams regarding sample selection, variance components, estimator and additional independent variables, each of the 1,261 test models submitted by the teams was ultimately a unique combination of specifications.
-As such, the extreme variation in substantive research outcomes and researcher conclusions suggests that researcher-specific if not model-specific idiosyncratic variation is an important source of unreliability in science.
-Moreover, variance in the decisions made during the data analytic process cannot be explained much by the characteristics of the researchers, such as their methodological and topical expertise, or prior beliefs.
-These findings highlight the often underappreciated complexity and ambiguity inherent in the process of data analysis in science.
-They also demonstrate that recent calls for running countless alternative model specifications may not bring scientists any closer to reliability because the noise of idiosyncratic research variability remains.
-This adds to ongoing debates about the replicability and credibility of social science research.
-It thus raises far-ranging questions about the conditions for, and indeed possibility of, reaching scientific or meta-scientific consensus about substantive social questions based on available data alone.
+This is the repository for preparation and analysis of data obtained from the *Crowdsourced Replication Initiative* ([Breznau, Rinke and Wuttke et al 2018](https://osf.io/preprints/socarxiv/6j9qb/)) and used as the basis for the paper [Observing Many Researchers Using the Same Data and Hypothesis
+Reveals a Hidden Universe of Uncertainty](https://osf.io/preprints/metaarxiv/cd5j9/).

+Recently, many researchers independently testing the same hypothesis using the same data, reported tremendous variation in results across scientific disciplines.
+This variability must derive from differences in each research process.
+Therefore, observation of these differences should reduce the implied uncertainty.
+Through a controlled study involving 73 researchers/teams we tested this assumption.
+Taking all research steps as predictors explains at most 2.6% of total effect size variance, and 10% of the deviance in subjective conclusions.
+Expertise, prior beliefs and attitudes of researchers explain even less.
+Ultimately, each model was unique, and as a whole this study provides evidence of a vast universe of research design variability normally hidden from view in the presentation, consumption, and perhaps even creation of scientific results.

 ## Workflow